A Prayer to End Racism

 - Working closely with members of Bath’s Black community, including BEMSCA (Bath Ethnic Minority Senior Citizens Association), to develop more information for visitors on this important element of the Abbey’s history.

 - Partnering with other heritage organisations in Bath to make the city’s history in this area more transparent, including through the new Bath & Colonialism Archive project, funded by The National Archive Testbed Fund.
-This project with Bath Preservation Trust and Bath Record Office is working with our archive volunteers to research colonial references in the Bath Chronicle between 1760 and 1780.
-Staff and volunteers are undertaking cultural diversity training in order to record and communicate their discoveries in a sensitive way.
-A new website for the public to access this information will be established in early 2022 and a link will be provided from this page.
+This project with Bath Preservation Trust and Bath Record Office worked with our archive volunteers to research colonial references in the Bath Chronicle between 1760 and 1780.
+This has resulted in a website and guidance on appropriate language when researching colonial histories.

-- Uncovering more stories of the Abbey’s connections with Empire through the work of its Archivist and volunteer team.
+- Uncovering more stories of the Abbey’s connections with Empire through the work of its Archive research volunteer team.
 We welcome new volunteers, especially those from Black, Asian and Minority Ethnic communities, as their voices are under-represented in our organisation.
-To find out more contact Anna Riggs, Bath Abbey Archivist: ariggs@bathabbey.org
+To find out more contact Polly Andrews, Learning Manager: pandrews@bathabbey.org

 Useful external resources and research